What Americans need to know when arriving in the UK

 Minimising tax on employment

 As an American living abroad, you will still be taxable in the US on employment income.
-However, you can use the foreign earned income exclusion to exclude up to $107,600 from US taxation.
-For those earning in excess of this amount (including the foreign housing exclusion), taxes paid in the UK are used to offset the US tax due, generally meaning that those who are employed in the UK don’t have to pay US tax on employment income.
+However, you can use the foreign earned income exclusion to exclude in the region of $120,000 (indexed annually for inflation) from US taxation.
+For those earning more than this amount (including the foreign housing exclusion), taxes paid in the UK are used to offset the US tax due, generally meaning that those who are employed in the UK don’t have to pay US tax on employment income.

-These unused foreign tax credits can be very useful as they can be used to offset the US tax on tax relief opportunities in the UK, such as pension contributions and investments in enterprise investment schemes, both of which are UK tax-advantaged but are not on the US side, which is why having excess foreign tax credits is so useful.
+These unused foreign tax credits can be very useful as they can be used to offset the US tax on tax relief opportunities in the UK.
+This includes schemes such as pension contributions and investments in enterprise investment schemes (EIS), both of which are UK tax-advantaged but are not on the US side.
 With our assistance, Mr Burton made use of these opportunities, allowing him to contribute more to a UK pension and also make a £30,000 UK investment (which saved him £9,000 tax).
-The excess he did not use can now be carried forward for up to 10 years.
+The excess foreign tax credits he did not use can now be carried forward for up to 10 years.

 Complying with UK and US tax laws